Taking a bus from Kathmandu to Pokhara should be nice and easy but …

 There are local buses, but they are only about 100 rupees cheaper and depart from further afield bus parks which will cost you more just getting to them than a tourist bus ticket.

-There are premium buses like Greenline and Mountain Overland who make things a little easier for about $15 more – but still have seat numbering issues.
-Then there’s the super premium Jagadamba who took regular buses, put fancy seats on them, have a hostess, depart from Durbar Marg and indiscriminately charge “foreigners” about $5 more than Nepali.
+There are premium buses like Mountain Overland who make things a little easier for about $5 more – but still have seat numbering issues.
+Then there’s the “super premium” Greenline and Jagadamba who took regular buses, put fancy seats on them, have a hostess, depart from Durbar Marg and discriminatingly charge “foreigners” about $15 more than Nepali.

 You could also just fly for around $120 (again, foreigners are charged more than locals).
 But it’s an even higher price coming back … because, Nepal.